Vocabularies

 Important Notes

-- Researcher's judgment: Reflects overall confidence in conclusion, not just source quality
+- Researcher's judgment: Reflects overall confidence in conclusion

 - Archive-defined: Each archive can customize the meaning of confidence levels